 Nowadays, businesses go for videos on their home page to better demonstrate the kind of work they do.
 Professionally shot photographs and videos instil confidence in visitors to interact with your brand or business.

 But it doesn’t come cheap, especially if you plan on hiring a professional photographer to do the work for you.
+It can range from $250 to $10,000.
 But with the benefits it will bring, and considering the output is going to be plastered on your website for quite some time, it should be a one-time expense worth investing in.

 Recurring expenses are anticipated costs that occur regularly.
 For example, a brick-and-mortar business deals with recurring costs such as electricity and rent.
 For maintaining a website, here are some of the recurring expenses to expect: